ettoreciarcia/personal-website-hugo/content/career-story.md

 After a couple of months of this, continuing to work at my first job made no sense anymore.
 I submitted my resignation.
 The boss then decided to drastically reduce my working hours while keeping the same pay, just to make me stay.
 I accepted.

-_Mistake number one for a young professional: never accept a counteroffer.
+_My first mistake as a young professional: never accept a counteroffer.
 Lesson learned._

 So, I kept working there, with nothing more to learn.
 But I had much more time to dedicate to my homelab, so my skills grew elsewhere.